leebyron/ecmascript-reverse-iterable/README.md

 ### 7.4.9 CreateListIterator ( list )
-> This existing abstract operation has had 2 new steps added.
+> This existing abstract operation has 2 new steps added: 6 and 7.

   1. Let *iterator* be ObjectCreate(%IteratorPrototype%, ([[IteratorNext]], [[IteratedList]], [[ListIteratorNextIndex]])).
   2. Set *iterator’s* [[IteratedList]] internal slot to *list*.